-- Right-click the SD timeline clip and select SCALE TO FRAME SIZE - the video will expand to fill most of the window. - If editing with SD video, but exporting to HD, fill the frame by blurring a copy of the video and stretching it to fill the frame: - Add the same SD videoclip to both V1 AND V2 in the timeline - Scale to frame size if necessary - In lower-left window, click on EFFECTS tab>PRESETS.
+- Right-click the SD timeline clip and select SCALE TO FRAME SIZE the video will expand to fill most of the window. - To create a blurred background for a picture or SD video: - Add the same SD videoclip to both V1 AND V2 in the timeline - Scale to frame size if necessary - In lower-left window, click on EFFECTS tab>PRESETS.
 Drag the SD-to-HD Top Layer to the upper video layer (V2), and drag the SD-to-HD Bottom Layer to the lower video layer (V1).
 Result should look like the above image.
 NOTE: If these presets don't exist, import them from the PREMIERE PROJECT folder on your hard drive>PREMIERE GRAPHICS, using the drop-down menu next to the word EFFECTS on the EFFECTS tab.